 7. Placement on layoff lists:

 a.
 The university’s internal layoff list is maintained by the CWU human resources office.
 An employee’s name may be placed on and retained on the university’s internal layoff list for a period of two years from the effective date of the layoff action.
-An employee may exercise his/her option to be placed on the university’s internal layoff list within two years of a layoff for the following actions:
+An employee may exercise their option to be placed on the university’s internal layoff list within two years of a layoff for the following actions:

 i.
 Separation due to layoff;